Get the FREE one-click dictionary software for Windows

 See also: planted, seedless, seedy

-Type of: bear, disgorge, finance, grade, inoculate, lay, order, place, pose, position, process, put, range, rank, rate, remove, set, shed, spill, take, take away, treat, turn out, withdraw
+Type of: bear, disgorge, finance, grade, inoculate, lay, place, pose, position, process, put, range, rank, rate, remove, set, shed, spill, take, take away, treat, turn out, withdraw

 Antonym: unseeded